Ercanar/bachelor-thesis/Thesis.typ

 $ lambda = lambda_"temperature" + lambda_"albedo" + lambda_"clouds" + lambda_"water vapor" $ <lambda>
 $lambda$ must be negative to yield a stable climate system.
 The value of $lambda_"temperature"$ can be obtained by a simulation with no other feedbacks active.
-$ lambda_"temperature" = - F/(Delta T_F) $ <lambdaT> with $Delta T_F$ being the change in surface temperature. @Mauritsen2013
+$ lambda_"temperature" = - F/(Delta T_F) $ <lambdaT> with $Delta T_F$ being the change in surface temperature @Mauritsen2013.

 In the MSCM, the Planck feedback and the lapse rate feedback are not separated, instead being compounded: $lambda_"temperature" = lambda_"Planck" + lambda_"lapse rate"$.

 === Imposed feedbacks
-In a system where one feedback is imposed while the other feedbacks are not, that imposed feedback can be considered a kind of forcing.
+There are two control runs done, CTRL/1x$"CO"_2$ (340 ppm $"CO"_2$) and 2x$"CO"_2$ (680 ppm $"CO"_2$), from which feedback values can be taken and inserted into new runs.
+If the values of the feedbacks are now inserted into a run, the feedbacks do not act freely but predetermined.
+These feedbacks are then called "imposed".
+The feedbacks can either be imposed from the CTRL run or the 2x$"CO"_2$ run.
+The possible combinations of all feedbacks being imposed are listed in @feedback_runs.

-Because it is acting alongside the temperature feedback, the following equation is satisfied:
+When a feedback is imposed, it is acting alongside the temperature feedback and the following equation is satisfied:
 $ lambda_"feedback" dot Delta T = - lambda_"temperature" dot Delta T_"feedback" $
-with $Delta T$ being the surface temperature difference between a 1xCO2 and 2xCO2 run with all feedbacks unmodified.
+with $Delta T$ being the surface temperature difference between a 1x$"CO"_2$ and 2x$"CO"_2$ run with all feedbacks unmodified.
 From that equation, the feedback factor $lambda_"feedback"$ can be isolated:
 $ lambda_"feedback" = - lambda_"temperature" (Delta T_"feedback")/(Delta T) $ <feedbackim>

+To calculate the feedback factors using equation @feedbackim, $lambda_"temperature"$ (in short $lambda_T$) is needed and can be obtained using equation @lambdaT.
+We therefore need to calculate the value of the initial forcing $F$.
+According to @Dommenget2011 and @Dommenget_lecture, the formula used in the MSCM for determining the initial TOA forcing is:
+$ F = Delta Q approx Delta epsilon_"atmos" dot sigma dot (0.84 T_"surface")^4 $ <forcing>
+with $Delta epsilon_"atmos" approx 0.024$ being the change in the atmosphere emissivity due to the added $"CO"_2$ and $sigma$ being the Stefan-Boltzmann-constant.
+With a $T_"surface" = 286.959$ $K$ the forcing comes out to $F = 4.594$ $W m^(-2)$.
+Lastly, one needs the total surface temperature change with all feedbacks active: $Delta T = 2.498$ $K$.

+This method, also called partial radiative perturbation (PRP), can give the partial temperature contributions of all four feedbacks as well as their feedback factors.

 === Locked feedbacks
+In a run where a feedback is "locked", it is imposed from the CTRL run, while the other feedbacks are free to act.
+This differs from the imposed feedback section, since there _all_ feedbacks were imposed and not free to act.

 In a system where one or two feedbacks are locked to a control state, they can be viewed as a forcing.
 Like with the imposed feedbacks, a $accent(lambda, ~)$ can be derived for these experiments.
 When e.g. water vapor and cloud feedback are locked, one can obtain an estimation for